 Surprisingly, this is a cost-effective product that uses high-quality construction.
 The dual mill process allows for superior control over the spin of the golf ball.
 The customized grip and precision milling make it incredibly affordable for a premium quality wedge.

-Best Wedges for Mid Handicappers in 2020 - Buyers Guide
+Best Wedges for Mid Handicappers - Buyers Guide

 The forgiveness of the wedge is one of the most important factors to consider when you are buying one.
 Wedges designed for beginners are made to minimize mistakes that you might make on your swing, thus allowing you to improve the technique without affecting your score.
 Manufacturers achieve this by manipulating the club’s face design, which makes the wedge more forgiving.